-What students are really looking at – and where you should be investing more.
+What students are really looking for – and where you should be investing more in your recruitment strategies.

 Thump.
 The mail hits the counter and my teenage son flips through the many envelopes covered in college branding, pulling out his gaming magazine and then tosses the rest into the recycling bin.